EstelleGvl/unknownhands/pages/explore-database.md

   console.log(`✅ Filtered Monastic Institutions: ${DATA.mi.length} linked (from ${mi.length} total)`);

-  // Filter Texts to show only those linked to PUs or SUs via "contains" relationship console.log('🔍 Filtering Texts to show only those linked to PUs or SUs...');
+  // Filter Texts to show only those linked to PUs or SUs via "contains" relationship console.log('Filtering Texts to show only those linked to PUs or SUs...');
   const linkedTXIds = new Set();

   DATA.rel.forEach(rel => {